Category: Cancer Resources

 Society for Integrative Oncology

-Provides guidelines and resources pertaining to integrative oncology, treatment and helps search for open clinical trials.
+Provides guidelines and resources pertaining to integrative oncology treatment and helps search for open clinical trials.
+Their mission is to advance evidence-based, comprehensive integrative healthcare to improve the lives of people affected by cancer.

 The foundation matches newly diagnosed cancer patients with trained‚ home-based volunteers who have been treated for the same type of cancer.
-Trained volunteers (about 600) talk to patients about their cancer experience.
-Publications available: Fighting Cancer, Guide for Cancer Support and Cancer There’s Hope.
+Trained volunteers talk to patients about their cancer experience.
+Publications available: Fighting Cancer, Guide for Cancer Supporters, and Cancer…there’s hope.
+This website also contains a long list of cancer support organizations.

 Patient Advocate Foundation (PAF)